geudde/attic-chest/pages/03.season-2/15.meeting-27/04.answer/docs.md

 Oh ’tis a sigh, I know it well
 And ev’ry line its name doth tell,
-Sure when it springs from Joy, ’tis sweet
+Sure when it springs from joy, ’tis sweet
-From Grief — its bitterness is great,
+From grief — its bitterness is great,
-And when the Heart is charg’d with woe
+And when the heart is charg’d with woe
 The *sigh* may transient ease bestow
-A “Special Pleader,” let no Lawyer frown
+A “special pleader,” let no lawyer frown
 But rather smil, and all its influence own,
-An Inmate of the Bosom though it dwells
+An inmate of the bosom though it dwells
 Ne’er issues forth but it some secret tells!
-It is a *“Messenger”* may pass a Host,
+It is a *“messenger”* may pass a host,
-And gets an answer quicker than the Post,
+And gets an answer quicker than the post,
-’Tis not a “Spy,” that’s very clear
+’Tis not a “spy,” that’s very clear
-And when it goes a Volunteer
+And when it goes a volunteer
-I rather doubt, ’tis not Sincere.
+I rather doubt, ’tis not sincere.
 I’ve said enough, Amintor knows the rest
-And dedicates his Sighs where likes him best!
+And dedicates his sighs where likes him best!

 V.